TimTeaFan/dplyover/README.md

 will:

-  - **reduce the amount of code** to create variables derived from existing colums, which is especially helpful when doing explanatory data analysis (e.g. lagging, collapsing, recoding etc. many variables in a similar way).
+  - **reduce the amount of code** to create variables derived from existing colums, which is especially helpful when doing exploratory data analysis (e.g. lagging, collapsing, recoding etc. many variables in a similar way).
   - **provide a clean {dplyr} approach** to create many variables which